OpenThermal/libseek-thermal/README.md

 ## Description

 libseek-thermal is a user space driver for the SEEK thermal camera series built on libusb and libopencv.
-The code is based on work of
+The code is based on https://github.com/BjornVT/Masterproef.git

 ## Compilation